hartwigmedical/oncoact/rose/README.md

 ## ROSE output

-ROSE produces a tsv with the clinical eligibility of that sample
+ROSE produces a txt with the clinical eligibility of that sample

 | Field      | Description                           | Example                                                                                                                               |
 |------------|---------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|